zalando-stups/documentation/components/taupage.rst

 **(optional)**

-If you specify the Account Key from you logentries account, the Logentries Agent will be registered with your Account.
+If you specify the Account Key from your logentries account, the Logentries Agent will be registered with your Account.
 And the Agent will follow these logs:

   * /var/log/syslog